scudette/velociraptor/README.md

 1. Windows Test: this workflow build a minimal version of the Velociraptor binary (without the GUI) and runs all the tests on it.
 We also test various windows support functions in this pipeline.
-This pipeline builds on evert push in each PR.
+This pipeline builds on every push in each PR.

 2. Linux Build All Arches: This pipeline builds complete binaries for many supported architectures.
 It only runs when the PR is merged